There are a few settings regarding attendance that can be customised.

 Note: This setting relates to NZ MoE Schools only

 Ministry of Education guidelines require that an alert be triggered for any unjustified absence of more than 40 consecutive half-days.
-As per MOE specifications, the codes monitored are T, E and ?.
+As per MOE specifications, the codes monitored are T, G, E and ?.

 If you wish for additional alerts to be generated, you are able to enter up to 3 of these.
 Alert timeframes are entered in 1/2 days. i.e. your Attendance Officer may wish to be alerted after 6 1/2 days and again after 10 1/2 days.
 Setting an alert to 0 half days will disable that alert.
 Values above 40 will be ignored, as the 40 half-day alert includes students who have been unjustifiably absent for longer than 40 half-days.